Agentverse

 Now click on the Run button in the upper right corner of the editor so that you have your dice roll agent up and running!

-Similar to the Agentverse Services: register a coin toss agent as a service đŸĒ™ ↗ī¸, let's navigate to the Agentverse: Services ↗ī¸ (opens in a new tab) tab to start registering your agent as a service.
+Similar to the Agentverse Functions: register a coin toss agent as a Function đŸĒ™ ↗ī¸, let's navigate to the Agentverse: My Agents ↗ī¸ (opens in a new tab) tab.
+Here, click on your agent to show the Agent Editor and then click on the Deploy tab to start registering your agent function.
+Fill the form out as follows:

-• Service title: just the name of your service.
+• Function title: just the name of your Agent Function.
 In this example let's call it Dice roll service.

-• Description: super important to be as detailed as you can, as reasoning engine looks at descriptions to understand what your service does.
-In this example we can specify something like this: Dice roll service that rolls a dice.
+• Description: super important to be as detailed as you can, as reasoning engine looks at descriptions to understand what your function does.
+In this example we can specify something like this: Dice roll Function that rolls a dice.
 The number of rolls is specified by the user.

-• Task type, Protocol, Model and Field descriptions will be automatically populated based on the source code of your dice roll agent ↗ī¸
+• Application, Protocol, Model and Field descriptions will be automatically populated based on the source code of your dice roll agent ↗ī¸

 Now, head to DeltaV ↗ī¸ (opens in a new tab) and sign in.

-After navigating to the chat interface, you will be asked to select a task (service).
-As your objective (Roll a dice) specified on the previous screen contained words related to the description of your dice roll agent ↗ī¸, your DiceRoll service is listed as an option.
+After navigating to the chat interface, you will be asked to select a primary function.
+As your objective (Roll a dice) specified on the previous screen contained words related to the description of your dice roll agent ↗ī¸, your DiceRoll Function is listed as an option.
 Let's select it.

 After your service has been executed you can see your dice roll results.

-With that, you have gotten a dice roll service which can be discovered and contacted with DeltaV.
+With that, you have gotten a dice roll function which can be discovered and contacted with DeltaV.
 Awesome!

 Was this page helpful?